Goldman Sachs raises dollar/yen forecast to 130 by end-2015

 Prime Minister Shinzo Abe dissolved parliament’s lower house on Friday for a snap election on Dec.
 14, seeking a fresh mandate for his struggling “Abenomics” revival strategy.

 On Oct.
-31 the Bank of Japan (BoJ) shocked markets with an expansion of its already huge monetary stimulus program.
+31 the Bank of Japan (BoJ) shocked markets with an expansion of its already huge monetary stimulus programme.

 “The most important lesson we learned recently came on October 31, when the surprise easing by the BoJ underscored the importance of ”inflation FX“,” Goldman analysts said in a research note.

-“After all, had we focused on inflation – rather than BoJ speeches into the meeting – we would have realized that the likelihood of additional easing was high and rising.”
+“After all, had we focused on inflation - rather than BoJ speeches into the meeting - we would have realised that the likelihood of additional easing was high and rising.”

 Goldman forecast the dollar/yen would be at 135 yen at the end of 2016, and at 140 yen at the end of 2017.